Table of Contents

 The Juice

 The Juice is founded on a non-partisan, balanced, and unbiased approach to presenting current events.
-To remain transparent, you can even check out our “Bias Meter” that measures the political leanings of our different posts through our news aggregation site.
+To remain transparent, you can even check out our “Bias Meter,” which measures the political leanings of our different posts through our news aggregation site.
 This is an amazing tool to learn and show students how our site trends each day based on that day’s stories.

 Facebook